Frequently Asked Questions

 Q: How do I know which level to register my child in?

 A: Look at the age guidelines on the program pages, but remember that these guidelines are not set in stone.
 If your child has no previous dance experience, a lower level will be more comfortable and beneficial to them.
-If you are still unsure, please speak with the director of the program you are interested in.
+If you are still unsure, please speak with the Academy director.

 Q: Can I watch my child dance?